 ‘On the Other Side of the Mirror’ invades the alternative dancefloor with epic chords (‘A Rain of Shame’) and strident beats (‘Naked’).
 It sweeps the bodies aside with thundering rhythms (‘Modern World’) and magnificent swells (‘Breath’).
 The Viking spirit is impressed into the tracks, as if overseen by Odin’s birds.

-The Electricity Club linked up remotely with TWICE A MAN at their homes in Sweden to discuss the new album, their plans, and the prospects for political change.
+Linked up remotely, TWICE A MAN spoke from their homes in Sweden to discuss the new album, their plans, and the prospects for political change.

 How did the album come together?
 Was there a definite theme or sound that you were aiming for?